driveri/dimac/README.md

     readSiemensPhysio.m		- Script to read in Siemens PMU puls data and align with the image timestamps in the DICOM directory calc_phys_regressors.m	- Peak fitting script for physiological monitoring traces, written by Kevin Murphy

+    pathlength20231107.m	- Script to mask the TOF image and track the path between two input masks.
+N.B. this needs to be modified for each TOF, to cut branches

 Dependency scripts (called in the above):